The IRE Mentorship Program

 IRE organizes a mentorship progam each year for people who attend our annual IRE and CAR conferences.
 Interested in applying?
 Here’s what you need to know.

-Mentors and mentees will meet in person at least once during the conference, and we strongly encourage participants to schedule regular check-ins afterward — by phone, email, Slack, whatever works — to discuss progress and work through roadblocks.
+We encourage participants to schedule regular check-ins afterward — by phone, email, Slack, whatever works — to discuss progress and work through roadblocks.
 Just come up with a schedule that suits you both and stick to it.